dominant-strategies/quai-docusaurus/docs/participate/mining/gpu-miner/ubuntu-manual.md

 ---
 title: Ubuntu Installation
 description: How to install and run a Quai Network GPU miner on Ubuntu.
-slug: /ubuntu
 hide_table_of_contents: false
 sidebar_position: 3
 ---

-# Ubuntu Installation

 :::warning
-You must have an instance of the [quai stratum proxy](../../../stratum-proxy/run-stratum/run-stratum.md) before running a GPU miner.
+You must have an instance of the [quai stratum proxy](../../stratum-proxy/run-stratum.md) before running a GPU miner.
 :::

 :::warning